 In other words, Jerry is forced to confront his old “feminazi” reality tunnel in order to move forward.

 He’s forced to speak with this angry, bitter old woman, who maintains that masculinity should be stomped out of men at a young age, in order to move forward.
 Just as Jerry had previously dared to move past his old feminist reality tunnel, into the new, and scary, truthful reality tunnel that he embodies, he must now return to this very same threshold, so that he can confront it, and rightfully master it.

 “With the personifications of his destiny to guide and aid him, the hero goes forward in his adventure until he comes to the ‘threshold guardian’ at the entrance to the zone of magnified power.
-Such custodians bound the world in four directions — also up and down — standing for the limits of the hero’s present sphere, or life horizon.” -Joseph Campbell, The Hero With a Thousand Faces
+Such custodians bound the world in four directions — also up and down — standing for the limits of the hero’s present sphere, or life horizon.”

 This is, perhaps, the stage that sends chills down my spine the most.
 This is when modern man is not only the master of the manosphere’s principles; not only does he embody discipline, courage, honor, and strength of body and mind, but because he’s traveled down the beaten path and conquered his own inner demons, he has the incredible ability to show others the way.

 But, as referenced in Joseph Campbell’s quote prior, there is a “threshold guardian,” who is guarding the way to this new realm of power.
 In this case, the threshold guardian is the angry, misandristic bitch trying to block Jon and Jerry from establishing a man’s boarding school.

 Jerry must confront the threshold guardian to become the master of two worlds—and he does.